 - If you are studying on a dependent visa and you will “age out” of that visa, contact ISSS at least one year before turning 21.

-- Change of status applications can take a very long time to adjudicate – check current processing times here.
+- Change of status applications can take a very long time to process– check current processing times here.
 Select Form I-539 and Vermont Service Center from the drop down menu.

 - USCIS requires that you maintain your current active status until the date that your F-1 visa change of status is approved.

-- ISSS will only accept I-20 requests for Change of Status purpose four months before the semester for which you wish to change status.
+- ISSS must receive your Form I-20/DS-2019 request for Change of Status applications at least four months prior to the semester for which you wish to change status.

 - If you completed a J-1 Exchange Visitor program in the United States and you are subject to the 212(e) home residency requirement, you may not change visa status through this process.
-You will be required to apply for a new nonimmigrant visa at a U.S. embassy/consulate abroad.
+You will be required to apply for a new non-immigrant visa at a U.S. embassy/consulate abroad unless you have a waiver of the 212(e) requirement.

 USCIS Form I-539